Mareike-RTY/ner-spaCy-webanno/README.md

-# work_samples
+# ner_lyrics
-Scripts for detecting named entities in German lyrics based on WebAnno annotations by using a German spaCy model.
+Scripts for detecting named entities in German lyrics via a spaCy model, and for preparing data for spaCy.